Mera Peak (6476m) Short Climb

 • Max Altitude5415m

-We ascend the Mera High camp.
-The high Camp is located on a rocky outcrop at 5,800m and from here you can also see most of tomorrow’s route to the summit of Mera Peak.
-This afternoon we check once again our mountain gear to be ready for tomorrow morning.
-We can view stunning sunset from the camp.
+We ascend the Mera High Camp.
+The high Camp is located on a rocky outcrop at 5,780m, and from here you can also see most of tomorrow’s route to the summit of Mera Peak.
+The stunning vistas of Everest, Makalu, and Cho Oyu from the camp are unforgettable.
+This afternoon we will check once again our mountain gear to be ready for tomorrow morning.
+We can view a stunning sunset from the camp.
 After sunset, we retire to the warmth of our sleeping bags to rest before the summit attempt

 • Accommodation Tent